awesomemotive/missed-scheduled-posts-publisher/readme.md

 ## Installation

-1. Install Insert Headers and Footers by uploading the `insert-headers-and-footers` directory to the `/wp-content/plugins/` directory.
+1. Install Insert Headers and Footers by uploading the `missed-scheduled-posts-publisher` directory to the `/wp-content/plugins/` directory.
 (See instructions on [how to install a WordPress plugin](https://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/).)
 2. Activate Missed Scheduled Posts Publisher through the `Plugins` menu in WordPress.

 [youtube https://www.youtube.com/watch?v=QXbrdVjWaME]